davin12345678910/CSE403_RCRSPTeam/reports/Week5_status_report.md

 ### Chairnet Muche
 I contributed to the front-end aspect of the document and performed revisions and writing on other sections as needed.
-I initiated the LoginPage.js to demonstrate its functionality when students input their UW email and password.
+I initiated LoginPage.js to demonstrate its functionality when students input their UW email and password.
 Currently, I am focused on developing the front-end component of the project.
+I helped with the front-end design, and I learned how important all components are and how to connect all the components.
+I have had trouble trying to connect the front end to the back end and how to complete the application.
+I need more time to implement the front end.

 ### Foad Shariat
 I helped with the front-end elements needed for the project.
 I also helped with the design details in the document.
 I have seeded the react app with the basic components and have started working on the front-end design.
+I learned how much React can improve the front-end elements, how other components must be included within the design, and can fully improve the overall front-end, where I had trouble picking the library to use.
+I am stuck on seeing if we need more libraries to improve the front end.

 ### Sol Zamora